jackgray/narc_arch/docs/source/orchestration.rst

 Pros
     -   More granular control of jobs
-    -   Can run convert most Docker containers
+    -   Can convert and run most Docker containers
-    -   Convenient for central resource sharing between disparate groups; (namespacing and auth management)
+    -   Convenient for central resource sharing between disparate groups; (namespacing and auth isolation)

 Cons
     -   Additional point of failure with containerization conversion for using Docker containers.
-    -   Docker is the standard; offers more PnP pipelines.
+    -   Docker is the standard; offers more plug-and-play pipelines.
     -   No Kubernetes integration - could create complications with resource management (having multiple independent clusters with isolated load balancing )
     -   Not as conducive for complicated, automatically triggered